-The Child Health Evaluation and Research (CHEAR) Unit offers several research fellowships.
+The Child Health Evaluation and Research (CHEAR) Center offers several research fellowships.
 The Pediatric Health Services Research Fellows will receive rigorous training in health services research, knowledge of issues of contemporary health services, and the opportunity to develop a specific research program to guide their future work.
 The Post-Doctoral Research Fellows in Comparative Effectiveness will gain research experience relevant to valuation of child health using decision science and economic evaluation approaches and have the opportunity to pursue research related to the development of new approaches for valuing child health interventions.
 The Post-Doctoral Research Fellows in Applied Epidemiology will develop skills in data processing and analysis to support population-level research aimed at improving chronic disease management among children.
 At the completion of the fellowship programs, graduates will be competitive nationally for academic faculty positions.

 Post-Doctoral Research Fellows